The Psychology of Scapegoating

 Posted Dec 21, 2013

-A good example of a scapegoat is Marie Antoinette, Queen of Louis XVI of France, whom the French people called L’Autre-chienne—a pun playing on Autrichienne (Austrian woman) and Autre chienne (other bitch)—and accused of being profligate and promiscuous.
-When Marie Antoinette came to France to marry the then heir to the throne, the country had already been near bankrupted by the reckless spending of Louis XV, and the young foreign princess quickly became the target of the people’s mounting ire.
+A good example of a scapegoat is Marie Antoinette, Queen of Louis XVI of France, whom the French people called l’Autre-chienne—a pun playing on Autrichienne (Austrian woman) and autre chienne (other bitch)—and accused of being profligate and promiscuous.
+When Marie Antoinette arrived in France to marry the then heir to the throne, the country had already been near bankrupted by the reckless spending of Louis XV, and the young and naïve foreign princess quickly became the unwitting target of the people’s mounting ire.

 A ‘scapegoat’ usually implies a person or group, but the mechanism of scapegoating can also apply to non-human entities, whether objects, animals, or demons.
-Conversely, human scapegoats are to varying degrees dehumanized and objectified; some, such as witches in medieval Europe, are quite literally demonized.
-The dehumanization of the scapegoat makes the scapegoating more potent and less guilt inducing, and may even lend it a sort of pre-ordained, cosmic inevitability.
+Conversely, human scapegoats are to varying degrees dehumanized and objectified; some, such as witches in mediaeval Europe, are quite literally demonized.
+The dehumanization of the scapegoat makes the scapegoating more potent and palatable and can even lend it a sense of pre-ordained, cosmic inevitability.

 After the defeat of the Thirty Tyrants in Athens, Socrates, with his close links to prominent oligarchs such as Critias, who had been the first and worst among the Thirty, no longer seemed like the harmless eccentric of old, but like a dangerous and corrupting influence, a breeder of tyrants and the enemy of the common man.
-In the febrile atmosphere that had taken over the city, any accusation made against him, however false or fanciful, was apt to be seized upon as a pretext to punish him and turn him into a scapegoat for all the evils of the tyranny.
-Once dispatched, a scapegoat may, particularly if he is also a martyr (one who opposes or resists a belief that is being imposed upon him), be totemized.
-Today, Socrates is chiefly remembered by his death; and Seneca even went so far as to opine that 'it was the hemlock that made Socrates great' (cicuta magnum Socratem fecit).
+In the febrile atmosphere that had taken hold over the city, any accusation made against him, however false or fanciful, could be seized upon as a pretext to punish him and scapegoat him for all the sufferings of the tyranny.
+Once dispatched, a scapegoat may be totemized—and all the more so if he is also a martyr, that is, one who opposes or resists a belief that is being imposed upon him.
+Today, Socrates is chiefly remembered by his death, with Seneca going so far as to opine that ‘it was the hemlock that made Socrates great’ (cicuta magnum Socratem fecit).

 Neel Burton is author of Hide and Seek: The Psychology of Self-Deception and other books.